ros1025/pixiworld/README.md

 2. Save the changes that you made.
 3. Back up your project (or duplicate it) so that it doesn't get corrupted.
 This project was nearly lost forever, and would have been gone if I hadn't backed it up.
 So treat this as a warning!
 4. Open Git, then use `cd` to level up the directory to the location where it is saved.
-5. Use `git init` to initilize the git
+6. Use `git init` to initilize the git
-6. Use `git add .` to upload the new git files
+7. Use `git add .` to upload the new git files
-7. Use `git commit -m "Description of your choice"` to commit the git to prepare it for upload
+8. Use `git commit -m "Description of your choice"` to commit the git to prepare it for upload
-8. Use `git remote add origin https://github.com/ros1025/pixiworld.git` to connect the git to the repository.
+9. Use `git remote add origin https://github.com/ros1025/pixiworld.git` to connect the git to the repository.
+10. Use `git checkout -b [new_branch_name] main` to create a new branch to push your changes to.
+11. Use `git checkout [new_branch_name]` to switch to the new branch.
-9. Use `git push origin edit` to push your edits onto the editing git.
+12. Use `git push origin [new_branch_name]` to push your edits onto the new branch.
-10. Wait until the managers approve of the changes made.
+13. Wait until the managers approve of the changes made.
 This may take some time.